Find Trade Colleges

 • Relocation Coordinator

-In the United States, there were 89,800 jobs for Freight Forwarder in 2016.
+In 2016, there was an estimated number of 89,800 jobs in the United States for Freight Forwarder.
 New jobs are being produced at a rate of 10.4% which is above the national average.
 The Bureau of Labor Statistics predicts 9,300 new jobs for Freight Forwarder by 2026.
 The BLS estimates 8,600 yearly job openings in this field.

 undefined